chriskormaris/Connect4/README.md

 # Connect-4

 The game known as Connect-4, Score-4, 4-in-a-line or 4-in-a-row.
 It includes a graphical interface.
-The user can only play against the AI, which uses the minimax algorithm.
-An AI vs AI class is included as well.
+The AI uses the minimax algorithm.

 The user can click on the buttons or press the keys 1-7 to place a checker.